mkosir/eslint-plugin-no-array-reduce/README.md

 Method `reduce()` in most cases can be written as `map()`, `filter()` or one of the `for()` loops which benefits in code readability and makes it easier to maintain for future developers.

 Subjectively there are still cases where you might want to use `reduce()` with `eslint-disable`.
-There are many debates, discussions and other resources related to it:
+There are many debates related to it:

 - [Jake Archibald](https://twitter.com/jaffathecake/status/1213077702300852224)
 - [Is reduce() bad](https://dev.to/jasterix/is-reduce-bad-2hhd)